ARDOT announces plans to expand Hwy 112 in Fayetteville

 On Friday, April 28, ARDOT held a meeting to get public feedback on the revised 3.9-mile plan.

-The two-lane highway between Truckers Drive and Howard Nickeell Road will be widened to four lanes divided by a 15-foot wide median and include three roundabouts.
+The two-lane highway between Truckers Drive and Howard Nickell Road will be widened to four lanes divided by a 15-foot wide median and include three roundabouts.

 This is an effort to reduce congestion as Northwest Arkansas continues to rapidly grow.